flosoft/docker-joplin-server/README.md

 A Docker Image to run [Joplin Server](https://github.com/laurent22/joplin/tree/dev/packages/server).

+## IMPORTANT - v1 to v2 breaking change!
+With Joplin Server v2 coming soon, please be sure to read the post on the [Joplin forum](https://discourse.joplinapp.org/t/major-breaking-change-in-coming-joplin-server-2-0/17254?u=florider).
+Note that data will not be migrated - and you need to start fresh again as explained in the forum post.
+You'll be able to continue to use the following tag for v1: `docker pull florider89/joplin-server:1.7.2`

+Current V2 tags: `master`.

 ![Joplin Server](https://p195.p4.n0.cdn.getcloudapp.com/items/L1uO8yx1/dc01a283-f2fc-453b-a504-61857ca9c663.png?v=82a88bf8a1e9119f9fa2a511ffe3c55a)

 You can find more information about Joplin on their [website](https://joplinapp.org/) or [Github](https://github.com/laurent22/joplin/).